 Cheating or plagiarism by a student will result in the student receiving a 0/no credit for the assignment or test.
-Time in ISS may be served as well.
+Time spent in ISD may happen as a result of this.

 Admission Requirements

 Missouri law now requires that all new students must have appropriate immunization records at the time of enrollment.
 Without proper records, students may not officially enroll and may not attend class.